Poisonous Plants

 Cowhage, cowage, cowitch

-Cowhage, cowage, cowitch Mucuna pruritum (Mucuna pruriens) Leguminosae (Fabaceae) Family Description: Cowhage, also known as velvet bean or cowitch, is a vine-like plant that is known for its ability to cause extreme itchiness.
-The plant is a climbing shrub with oval leaflets in groups of three growing off of short 2-3 millimeter long stems.
-Often…
+Cowhage, cowage, cowitch Mucuna pruritum (Mucuna pruriens) Leguminosae (Fabaceae) Family Description: Cowhage, also known as velvet bean or cowitch, is a vine-like plant that is known for its ability to cause extreme #160; The plant is a climbing shrub with oval leaflets in groups of three growing off of short…

 Lantana